Table of Contents

 And some are very frequent.

-So if you are starting in climbing, read this article and applies the advice.
+So if you are starting climbing, read this article and apply the advice.

-Beginner’s mistake no. 1: You climb with your arms bent
+Beginner’s mistake #1: You climb with your arms bent

 It is the most common error.